MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2015-02-25-dale-turner.markdown

 *Mannerisms Magnified* opens with an incredible perverse tribute to [Brian Wilson](https://en.wikipedia.org/wiki/Brian_Wilson), followed by some really cool [Elliott Smith](https://en.wikipedia.org/wiki/Elliott_Smith)-inspired songs with complex chord changes and time signatures.
 There are hints of [Mr. Bungle](https://en.wikipedia.org/wiki/Mr._Bungle)/[Mike Patton](https://en.wikipedia.org/wiki/Mike_Patton) throughout, as well as [Iron Maiden](https://en.wikipedia.org/wiki/Iron_Maiden).
 As Dale says in [our interview](/interview/dale-turner), "You can't escape the Maiden."

 *Interpretations* is an album full of Dale's interpretations of various pop songs.
 Armed with his voice and an acoustic guitar, there's tons to enjoy on here, from silly bird sounds in *Blackbird* to a solo operatic arrangement of *Bohemian Rhapsody* with plenty of falsetto vocals.
 There are so many priceless moments and many tender ones as well.
+Don't miss his cover of The Beach Boys' *God Only Knows*.
+Simply wonderful!!

 I don't think he's released any other music, but I'm probably wrong about that.
 Anyway, there's plenty to check out and enjoy.